Zearin/textmate_wiki/Hidden-Settings.md

 If you wish to restore the default value (`3`) it’s better to run the following, rather than explicitly setting the value to `3`:

 	defaults delete com.macromates.TextMate.preview fontSmoothing

-## Disabling Anti Alias

-Anti-alias can be disabled like so:

-	defaults write com.macromates.TextMate.preview disableAntiAlias -bool YES

-## Disabling Clipboard History

-When you relaunch TextMate, it remembers the clipboard history from your last session.
-This is stored in `~/Library/Application Support/TextMate/ClipboardHistory.db`.

-If you dislike this (for example, if you often copy & paste passwords), you can disable this feature:

-	defaults write com.macromates.TextMate.preview disablePersistentClipboardHistory -bool YES

-## Inheriting Environment Variables

-When TextMate run commands, it creates a “clean” environment, which only inherits a select few variables from its parent process.

-You can alter the whitelist via the `environmentWhitelist` defaults key.
-This is a colon-separated list of variables to inherit.
-If an item in the list contains an asterisk, then it is treated as a glob.

-Example:

-	defaults write com.macromates.TextMate.preview environmentWhitelist '$default:MANPATH:*EDITOR'

-Here, `$default` will expand to TextMate’s default whitelist.

-Normally, TextMate sets up `HOME`, `PATH`, `TMPDIR`, `LOGNAME`, and `USER`.
-If you whitelist any of these, then the variable (if set) will inherit from the parent process instead.

 # Keybindings